 Species distribution models

-We sought to encompass the greatest diversity of species distribution modeling (SDM) approaches by including three different approaches, along the correlative–process spectrum (Dormann et al, 2012): correlative models (CSDMs), process-explicit models (PEMs) and fitted PEMs (hybrid approach between CSDM and PEM).

-For the correlative approach, we selected five well-established models following the perfor- mance comparison by Valavi et al (2022): GLM with lasso regularization, GAM, BRT, MaxEnt and down-sampled Random Forest.
-We selected a set of uncorrelated climate predictors, based on their implicit relevance for tree species: minimum temperature of the coldest month (representing frost tolerance), total precipitation (representing available water), GDD5 (growing degree days >5°C) between April and September (representing available thermal energy for vegetation growth and fruit maturation), and water balance between June and July (difference of precipitation and evapotranspiration, representing summer drought tolerance).
-We also included two soil covariates (pH and Water Holding Capacity).
-We calibrated the models using species occurrences from the dataset assem- bled in Van der Meersch and Chuine (2023), mostly based on EU-Forest inventory data (Mauri et al, 2017), and 50,000 background points (to properly represent the full range of environmental conditions across Europe, Valavi et al, 2022).
-For each model and each species, we ran a fivefold environmental cross-validation to estimate model performance in novel extrapolation conditions (Roberts et al, 2017).
-We then used all the available training data to calibrate the models in order to favour final prediction quality (Roberts et al, 2017).
+We selected five correlative models (Valavi et al 2022): a generalized linear model with lasso regularization, a generalized additive model, BRT, a model based on maximum entropy and down-sampled Random Forest.
+Second, process-explicit models and fitted process-explicit models (a hybrid between the former two approaches).
+To fit these correlative models, we selected a set of uncorrelated climate predictors, based on their relevance for tree species: minimum temperature of the coldest month (representing frost tolerance), total precipitation (representing available water), growing degree days >5°C between April and September (representing available thermal energy for vegetation growth and fruit maturation), and water balance between June and July (difference of precipitation and evapotranspiration, representing summer drought tolerance).
+We also included two soil covariates (pH and water holding capacity).
+We calibrated the models using species occurrences (Van der Meersch and Chuine 2023), based on EU-Forest inventory data (Mauri et al, 2017), and 50,000 background points to properly represent the full range of environmental conditions across Europe (Valavi et al, 2022).
+For each correlative model and each species, we ran a fivefold environmental cross-validation to estimate model performance in novel extrapolation conditions (Roberts et al, 2017).
+We then used the training data to calibrate the models in order to favour prediction quality (Roberts et al, 2017).

-For the process-explicit approach, we used the model PHENOFIT.
-It assesses the fitness of an adult tree by simulating the precise phenology (leaf unfolding, flowering, fruit maturation, leaf senescence), and damages caused by abiotic stress (frost, drought) relatively to the development stages of the different organs.
-The parameters of PHENOFIT are either calibrated with direct measurements, literature data, or inferred using observations of the processes modelled (e.g. species-specific phenological dates to calibrate phenological subcomponents).
-Its calibration thus does not involve species occurrence data.
-PHENOFIT requires daily climate variables, as well as the soil water holding capacity.
-The model has been validated for several North American and European species, either in historical or Holocene climatic conditions (Duputié et al, 2015; Gauzere et al, 2020; Van der Meersch et al, 2024; Morin et al, 2007; Saltré et al, 2013).
-This modeling approach will be referred to as expert PEM in the following.
-We also included a fitted PEM, somewhere in the middle of the correlation–process continuum (Dormann et al, 2012).
-To this aim, we calibrated PHENOFIT using species occurrence data as CSDM do, with the constraints of the model’s process-explicit structure.
-We optimized the parameters of the model using the covariance matrix adaptation evolution strategy (CMA-ES, (Hansen and Ostermeier, 2001)), on a multicore cluster, following Van der Meersch and Chuine (2023).
-To reduce the computational cost of this inverse calibration, we calibrated the model with subsets of 2000 points (1000 presences and 1000 absences), from the same dataset as correlative models (see above).
+Then we used a process-explicit model called PHENOFIT, which assesses the fitness of an adult tree by simulating its phenological phases (leaf unfolding, flowering, fruit maturation, leaf senescence), and damages caused by abiotic stress (frost, drought) relatively to the development stages of the different organs.
+The model parameters were calibrated directly, or based on literature data, and they do not involve species occurrence data.
+PHENOFIT is forced by daily climate and soil water holding capacity, and it has been validated for a range of tree species (Duputié et al, 2015; Gauzere et al, 2020; Van der Meersch et al, 2024; Morin et al, 2007; Saltré et al, 2013).
+We also used a version of PHENOFIT calibrated using species occurrence data, with the constraints of the model’s process-explicit structure.
+Model parameters were optimized using the covariance matrix adaptation evolution strategy (Hansen and Ostermeier, 2001; Van der Meersch and Chuine 2023).
+To reduce the computational burden, model calibration was applied on subsets of 2000 points (1000 presences and 1000 absences), from the same dataset as correlative models.
 We calibrated

 10 times each species parameter set, with five repetitions on two random subsets of presences/pseudo-absences (except for beech, for which we ran 10 repetitions on 10 subsets).

-The three modeling approaches output a variable between 0 and 1, indicating how well the climate is suitable for the species.
-This suitability index can be converted into a binary predictor, with a threshold that maximizes the true skill statistic (TSS, calculated from a confusion matrix).
+All approaches output a climate suitability index from 0 to 1 for each species.
+This suitability index can be converted into a binary predictor, with a threshold that maximizes the true skill statistic (TSS), calculated from a confusion matrix(cite).